Anoia

 Anoia ([əˈnɔjə]) is a comarca (county) in central Catalonia, Spain, with its capital at Igualada.
+It is mainly located in the Penedès region, with its northern section being in Central Catalonia.

-The comarca of l'Anoia is irrigated by the Anoia River; the leading industry is the making of paper.
+The comarca of Anoia is irrigated by the Anoia River; the leading industry is the making of paper.

 To the north are Solsonès and Bages, to the west, Baix Llobregat to the south Baix Penedès and Alt Camp, and to the east Conca de Barberà and Segarra.